 CopperheadOS art and branding is primarily licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.
 Derivatives that are being distributed need to replace the boot animation, wallpaper and other art / branding.
 The current branding to replace, which will expand over time:

 - CopperheadOS boot animation (remove to use AOSP boot animation, or replace it)

 - CopperheadOS wallpapers (remove to use AOSP default wallpapers)

 - CopperheadOS Chromium branding (revert to Chromium branding, or replace it)

 The ‘CopperheadOS’ branding itself is trademarked.
 Derivatives should come up with their own project name and globally replace ‘CopperheadOS’ with ‘NewProjectName’ if they’re being distributed.
 They should state that they use code based on CopperheadOS / ported from CopperheadOS but shouldn’t claim to actually be CopperheadOS itself.
 The current list of strings to replace, which will expand over time:

-- kernel build user and host (they were set to copperheados for reproducible builds, so use a different arbitrary string)
+- kernel build user and host are set to copperheados for reproducible builds and should be set to a different value

 - Clang toolchain version string (Android was replaced with CopperheadOS)

 - keyboard (packages/inputmethods/LatinIME) branding strings (Android Open Source Project was replaced with CopperheadOS)

 - update client (packages/apps/Updater) branding strings